dogweather/python-exhaustiveness-adts-monads/README.md

 poetry shell
 ```

-Now you can run Pyright and see the exhaustiveness checks for all the files:
+## Now you can run Pyright

+To see the exhaustiveness checks for all the files:

 ```
 pyright